 3. Stand out from the crowd.

 A lot of logos exist out there, so look at other logos in your field and develop a strategy to make yours stand out from the crowd.
 When your brand has a fresh and unique design, viewers will be more attracted to it and more likely to get involved with your cause.
-Conduct research on logo designs and work with your designer to create a logo which fits your needs while still unique.
+Conduct research on logo designs and work with your designer to create a logo that fits your needs while still being unique.

 4. Focus on your mission.

 When developing ideas for your nonprofit’s logo, focus on a specific mission.
 Consider focal points like what you do, how you make a difference, what constituents like about your group and what you want future supporters to think.
-If your NPO works in a variety of different areas, choose a focus topic and target the logo towards it.
+If your NPO works in a variety of different areas, choose a focus topic and target the logo toward it.

 Potential volunteers and donors should be able to look at your organization’s logo and have a general idea of your involvement.
 Consider The Humane Society of the United States’ logo.
 One glance and a viewer easily gathers it works for the betterment of animal lives in the U.S.